 If there is an abnormal growth of cells within the prostate, it is certainly possible that this could be a case of prostate cancer.
 The prostate is an organ that solely exists in males, as it is a vital part of the semen production process.

 If you’re experiencing symptoms of prostate cancer, don’t wait to get an accurate diagnosis from a specialist.
-Urologist Richard Levin, MD has extensive experience diagnosing and treating prostate cancer.
+Urologist Richard Levin, MD is a member of the American Cancer Society and has over 25 years of experience diagnosing and treating prostate cancer.
 Contact our urology clinic in Aventura, FL today to schedule an appointment.
-Give us a call at (305) 932-4444 or request an appointment online.

 Due to the location of the prostate and its proximity to the urinary system, many signs of prostate cancer will relate to urinary function or the general pelvic region.
 Such symptoms often include: